 Note

-This type of device power management is disabled when CONFIG_PM_DEVICE_RUNTIME_EXCLUSIVE is set to y (that is the default value when CONFIG_PM_DEVICE_RUNTIME is enabled)
+This method of device power management is disabled when CONFIG_PM_DEVICE_RUNTIME_EXCLUSIVE is set to y (that is the default value when CONFIG_PM_DEVICE_RUNTIME is enabled)

 Note